microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignmentresource-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Delete a resource from an assignment.
-Only teachers in the class can remove a resource.
-After an assignment has been published to students, teachers cannot remove resources that are marked as "distributeToStudents".
+Delete a specific resource attached to an assignment.

+In general, only teachers in the class can remove a resource.
+However, teachers cannot remove resources marked as "distributeToStudents", after the assignment has been published to students.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).